 Full disclosure: This post contains affiliate links. ?

-90 Japanese Adjectives to Add Color to Your Conversations
+90 Japanese Adjectives to Add Colour to Your Conversations

 Full disclosure: This post contains affiliate links. ?

-If you’ve already learned the basics of Japanese, then you’re ready to use more colorful words by learning Japanese adjectives!
+If you’ve already learned the basics of Japanese, then you’re ready to use more colourful words by learning Japanese adjectives!

 Once you start learning Japanese adjectives, you can suddenly express a much wider range of thoughts and feelings.
 It feels really satisfying!